probablyangg/puzzler/README.md

     - generates an alert on the page
 - User can buy one of the spiros owned by the contract - to level up.
 - User can sell his/her owned token - would change level and spiro to 0.

+## TL;DR

+Answer questions to mint Spiro, buy spiro from the contract (corresponding to the level you want to freeze to), sell your spiro (goes back to the contract).

 ## Running Locally